AnoukSmet/Dog-Health-Tracker/README.md

 * **Plan**
 After a while the user will have a lot of logs which will make it more complicated to find a certain log.
-I want that the user is able to filter on the logs depending on the log date to make it easier find a certain log.
+I want the user to be able to filter on the logs depending on the log date to make it easier find a certain log.
 In the future I would also like to add pagination to the logs so it doesn't look like an endless list of logs.
+See [Features to be implemented](#features-to-be-implemented)
 Currently I don't have the required skills or knowledge for this so I will only implement the search function.

 * **Implementation**